xfix/wahoo/README.md

 wa help
 ```

-You can also download the script and run it directly:
+Or download and run it yourself:

 ```sh
 curl -L git.io/wa > install